 Outcome of study

-This study suggests that there is no difference in outcome between self-management, amitryptyline tablets and amitryptyline and triamcinolnone (which is a steroid ointment applied to the vulva).
-Negative studies are worth reporting in the medical literature but are less frequently so than positive ones so it is interesting to note no difference with the treatments the authors have suggested.
-General clinical practice in the UK is to try a drug such as amitryptyline as an initial treatment in those women with unprovoked vulvodynia and there is much literature to suggest it does works.
+This study suggests that there is no difference in outcome between self-management, amitriptyline tablets and amitryptyline and triamcinolnone (which is a steroid ointment applied to the vulva).
+Negative studies are worth reporting in the medical literature but are less frequently reported than positive studies, so it is interesting to note no difference with the treatments the authors have suggested.
+General clinical practice in the UK is to try a drug such as amitriptyline as an initial treatment in those women with unprovoked vulvodynia and there is much literature to suggest it does work.
 This study suggests that the benefits might not be as great as we can expect.
-For further information on the drug treatment of vulvodynia see **.
-Topical steroids do not seem to benefit patients with unprovoked vulvodynia and in general are not prescribed such drugs as the pain is neuropathic (from the nerve endings) and there is a risk of skin irritancy from the use of creams on the skin that can make symptoms worse
+For further information on the drug treatment of vulvodynia see our page Antidepressants and anticonvulsants.
+Topical steroids do not seem to benefit patients with unprovoked vulvodynia and in general these patients are not prescribed such drugs as the pain is neuropathic (from the nerve endings) and there is a risk of skin irritancy from the use of creams on the skin that can make symptoms worse.

-For Unprovoked vulvodynia self management (i.e. education, good skin care, and pain killers) is recommended.
-Drugs such as the tricyclic antidepressants e.g. amitryptyline or Nortryptyline (the latter has fewer side-effects) can be discussed with your doctor, however, we feel is the best way to tackle the chronic pain is to combine all the treatments and remain holistic!
+For unprovoked vulvodynia self-management (i.e. education, good skin care, and painkillers) is recommended.
+Drugs such as the tricyclic antidepressants e.g. amitriptyline or nortriptyline (the latter has fewer side-effects) can be discussed with your doctor; however, we feel that the best way to tackle the chronic pain is to combine all the treatments and remain holistic!